 The mission of the Sarcoma Foundation of America (SFA) is to advocate for sarcoma patients by funding research and by increasing awareness about the disease.
 The organization raises money to privately fund grants for sarcoma researchers and conducts education and advocacy efforts on behalf of sarcoma patients.

-The Sarcoma Foundation of America was born in 2000 and became recognized as a 501(c)3 organization by the US Internal Revenue Service (IRS) in 2001.
+The Sarcoma Foundation of America was founded in 2000 and became recognized as a 501(c)(3) organization by the US Internal Revenue Service (IRS) in 2001.

 Through these humble beginnings, the SFA has grown exponentially, and is the only national prominent charitable organization focused on the mission of finding new and better therapies to treat sarcoma.
-Today’s SFA has attracted thousands of members from across the nation and around the world with our work to advocate for sarcoma patients and their families.
+Today’s SFA has attracted thousands of members from across the nation and around the world with our work to advocate for sarcoma patients and their families and to find the cure in our time.

 Eliminate pain and suffering due to sarcoma by: